How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Methodology

-\begin{itemize} \item[(a)] The Java library $Lib$ has at least one JUnit test from the patched version, to demonstrate behavioral differences between the vulnerable and patched versions. \item[(b)] $Lib$ should compile successfully. \item[(c)] The test execution does not require for complex setups of client/server machines. \end{itemize} Criterion (a) ensures the exploitability of confirmed vulnerabilities.
-Namely, if no security test is included for a given vulnerability, it is hard for us to manually craft or justify the ground truth of proof-of-concept exploit.
-Criteria (b) and (c) ensure that we can run the security test defined for $Lib$, to observe the behavioral differences between vulnerable and patched versions.
-In our study, we treated the three criteria mentioned above as filters, and applied them one-by-one to refine initial vulnerability datasets.
-In particular, Criterion (a) removed most entries (i.e.,~427) from the original datasets: {304} entries were removed because Java libraries have no test, and {123} entries were removed because the tests are irrelevant to vulnerabilities.
-Criterion (b) eliminated {49} entries, and (c) removed additional 107 entries.
-At the end of this step, we found {\VulFilter} unique entries to match all criteria mentioned above.
+\begin{itemize} \item[(a)] Exemplar Security Test: Lib has at least one JUnit test from the patched version, to demonstrate behavioral differences between the vulnerable and patched versions. \item[(b)] Successful Execution: The patched version of Lib should run smoothly with the security test, requiring no extra manual effort for bug fixing or software (re)configuration. \end{itemize} Criterion (a) ensures the exploitability of confirmed vulnerabilities.
+Namely, if no Lib test is available to demonstrate PoV, it is hard for us to manually craft and justify the ground truth of test generation.
+Criteria (b) ensures that we can run the security test defined for Lib, to observe the behavioral differences between vulnerable and patched versions.
+In our study, we implemented the two criteria as filters to refine initial vulnerability datasets.
+The filters separately removed 427 and 156 entries, leaving \VulFilter for further processing.